Passport, visa and customs control

-Passport control at Sheremetyevo airport is conducted by the Border Service of the Federal Security Service of the Russian Federation.
+Passport control checks for flights departing from Sheremetyevo Airport are conducted by the Border Guard Service of the Federal Security Service of the Russian Federation.

-In accordance with article 6 of the Federal Law "On the procedure for exiting the Russian Federation and entering the Russian Federation", the air carrier is responsible for checking that passengers have valid documents for entering the country of destination.
-For Aeroflot flights, your documents may be checked by an authorized airline representative during check-in or when boarding the airplane.
+In accordance with Article 2 of the Federal Law 'Concerning the procedure for the exit from the Russian Federation and entry into the Russian Federation', the air carrier is responsible for checking the availability and validity of the documents required for entering the country of destination.
+If you travel with Aeroflot, your documents may be checked by an authorized representative from the airline at check-in or at the time of your boarding.

-Contact the consulate of the country you are flying to for official information on the required documents.
-Passengers must comply with the requirements relating to passport, customs, foreign currency, sanitary, quarantine and other formalities.
-In the event of non-compliance with these rules, Aeroflot has the right to terminate unilaterally the air carriage agreement (article 107 of para.
-1.1 of the Air Code of the Russian Federation).
+Official information about the documents required is only available only from a consulate of the country of your destination.
+Passengers must comply with the requirements regarding passport, customs, sanitary, quarantine and other formalities.
+Failure to comply with these regulations may lead Aeroflot to unilaterally terminate the air carriage agreement (Art.
+107, par.
+1.1, Air Code of the Russian Federation).

-- before departure, make sure you have signed your passport.
-In many countries, an unsigned passport is considered a violation of immigration rules;
+- prior to departure, please make sure that you have signed your passport.
+In many countries, an unsigned passport is considered to be violation of immigration regulations.

-- If you have a multiple-entry Schengen visa, you must first enter the country which issued the visa.
-Subsequent entries may be made through any Schengen country.
-If you have a single-entry visa, you can only enter through the country which issued the visa.
-Note to multi-entry visa holders: if your period of stay in Schengen countries within any 180 day period exceeds the allowed period (usually 90 days) within a given 180 days, entry may be refused;
+- If you have a multi-entry visa for the Schengen area, you must first enter the country that issued the visa; after this you can enter any Schengen country.
+If you have a single-entry visa, you can only enter the country that issued the visa.
+Note to multi-entry visa holders: if your period of stay in Schengen countries within any 180 day period exceeds the allowed period (usually 90 days) as specified in your visa, you may be refused entry;

-- children under 18 years of age traveling to the United Kingdom on an ACCOMPANIED visa must be accompanied by the person whose name or passport number is specified in the visa.
-If the child is accompanied by a different person, then the visa will not be valid.
+- children under 18 years of age departing for the United Kingdom on an 'ACCOMPANIED' visa must be accompanied by the person whose name or passport number is specified in the visa.
+If the child is accompanied by a different person, the visa will be invalid.

-Information for passengers flying from the international VIP-lounge of Sheremetyevo terminal D
+Information for passengers departing from the Sheremetyevo Terminal D International VIP Lounge

-Since July 1, 2015 the Russian border service no longer conducts border control procedures in the VIP-lounges of international airports.
-Passengers using VIP-lounges must pass through passport control in accordance with the standard procedure.
+From 1 July 2015, Russia's Border Guard Service no longer conducts border checks in the VIP lounges of international airports.
+Passengers using VIP lounges should now go through a passport control checkpoint in accordance with the standard procedure.